hyperledger-archives/grid-rfcs/0000-catalog.md

 ### Referencing a Catalog Product

-Catalogs products are uniquely referenced by a composite key composed of their catalog_id and product_id.
+Catalog products are uniquely referenced by a composite key composed of their catalog_id and product_id.
 For example:

 ```